OctopusDeploy/docs/docs/getting-started/best-practices/worker-configuration.md

 The Octopus Server includes a [built-in worker](/docs/infrastructure/workers/built-in-worker.md).
 When you configure a deployment or runbook to run tasks on the server, it is handing off that work to the built-in worker.

 :::hint
 Octopus Cloud is running the Octopus Linux container.
 To ensure maximum cross-compatibility with both Windows and Linux, the built-in worker is disabled on Octopus Cloud.
-Instead, we provide you with the ability to choose from 3 dynamic workers, Windows Server 2016, Windows Server 2019, and Ubuntu 18.04.
+Instead, we provide you with the ability to choose from 3 [dynamic workers](/docs/infrastructure/workers/dynamic-worker-pools.md), Windows Server 2016, Windows Server 2019, and Ubuntu 18.04.
 Each worker type is a different worker pool.
 :::

-The built-in worker and dynamic workers were created to help get you started.
+The built-in worker and [dynamic workers](/docs/infrastructure/workers/dynamic-worker-pools.md) were created to help get you started.
 Using them at scale will quickly expose their flaws.

 - The built-in worker will run under the same account as the Octopus Deploy service.
 By default, that is `Local System`.
 You can change it to run under a different account, but it can only run under one account.
 - The built-in worker may or may not be in the same data center as your deployment targets.
 You could experience some significant latency.
 - Dynamic workers and built-in workers are limited to the software installed on the host servers.
 - The IP address assigned to dynamic workers will change at least once an hour and at most once every 72 hours.
+- Dynamic workers are assigned to an entire instance, not just a space.
+We have seen cases where a deployment blocks on one space blocks a deployment on another space because they both used the same dynamic worker.

 ## Workers for Octopus at Scale

-If you plan on using Octopus Deploy at scale, [disable the built-in worker](/docs/infrastructure/workers/built-in-worker.md#switching-off-the-built-in-worker) for self-hosted or stop using the dynamic workers.
+If you plan on using Octopus Deploy at scale, [disable the built-in worker](/docs/infrastructure/workers/built-in-worker.md#switching-off-the-built-in-worker) for self-hosted or stop using the dynamic workers and host your own workers and worker pools.

 - Establish an easy-to-understand naming convention for workers.
 For example, `p-db-omaha-worker-01` for a worker located in Omaha to do database deployments on Production.
 - Configure workers to run in the same data centers as your deployment targets.
 For example, if you are hosting Octopus Deploy in an on-premise data center, but you are deploying to the US-central region in Azure, then create workers to run in that region in Azure.